The Social Navigation Hypothesis of Unipolar Depression:

 Dr. Paul W. Andrews continues to perform research on depression

-as an adaptation to enhance complex problem-solving ability and garner enhanced investment from
+as an adaptation to enhance complex problem-solving abilities and garner enhanced investment from

 social partners.
 One recent paper of his, published in the journal Human Nature (Summer 2006),